- Lecturer on the MRes course "Stem Cells & Regenerative Medicine"

 Epidermal and keratinocyte response to mechanical stress.

-Peer Reviewer for Funding bodies: British Skin Foundation (BSF), Medical Research Council (MRC), Sparks
+Peer reviewer for funding bodies: Wellcome Trust, British Skin Foundation (BSF), Medical Research Council (MRC), Sparks

-Peer Reviewer for Journals: BMC Cell Biology, Experimental Dermatology, Archives of Dermatological Research, Integrative & Comparative Biology
+Peer reviewer for scientific journals: Journal of Cell Science, British Journal of Dermatology, Stem Cells, BMC Cell Biology, BMC Dermatology, Experimental Dermatology, Archives of Dermatological Research, Integrative & Comparative Biology

-epidermal stem cells, keratinocytes, intermediate filaments, keratins, mechanical signalling
+epidermal stem cells, keratinocyte stem cells, keratinocytes, epidermis, intermediate filaments, keratins, mechanical signalling, TALEN, gene therapy, epidermolysis bullosa

 CMB 3000 Research Projects